-Prince George's County Local Workforce Development Board Priority of Service Priority Group Explanation 1 Veterans and Eligible Spouses Veterans and eligible spouses who are also low-income (may include unemployed individuals) or recipients of public assistance, or individuals who are basic skills deficient.
-2 Public Assistance Recipients, Economically Disadvantaged or Basic Skills Deficient Individuals, other than Veterans, who are low-income, recipients of public assistance or basic skills deficient.
+Prince George's County Local Workforce Development Board Priority of Service Priority Group Explanation Priority Group Explanation 1 Veterans and Eligible Spouses Veterans and eligible spouses who are also low-income (may include unemployed individuals) or recipients of public assistance, or individuals who are basic skills deficient.
+2 Public Assistance Recipients, Economically Disadvantaged Individuals, other than Veterans, who are low-income, or Basic Skills Deficient recipients of public assistance or basic skills deficient.
 3 Veterans and eligible spouses Veterans and eligible spouses who are not low- income and are not recipients of public assistance with income under 150% of poverty and are not basic skills deficient.
-4 Non-Veterans/Eligible Spouses and not a target population identified by the State of Maryland Individuals who are not veterans and do not meet criteria to be considered a target population
+Non-Veterans/Eligible 4 Spouses and not a target Individuals who are not veterans and do not meet criteria to population identified by the be considered a target population State of Maryland